jlelong/appendixnumberbeamer/README.md

 I wanted a beamer theme with very few decorations and a simple look and feel.
-The running header only shows the tittle of the presentation and no more.
+The running header only shows the tittle of the presentation and not more.

 # solexo.sty

-Since the very first time I wrote some exercises along with their solutions in LaTeX, I have felt like having a package with options to decide how to display solutions.
-Either, all the solutions are printed at the end of the document or each solution immediately follows the related question text.
+When writing exercises or exam texts, it is convenient to write the solution along with every question.
+This package is designed to place the solutions either after each question or at the end of the document.
+You can even decide to hide all the solutions.

 # amsaddr